top of page

 What can psychedelics reveal to us about the ways sexual trauma impacts our lives?

-Sometimes, psychedelics can even resurface suppressed memories about sexual abuse experiences that have been long forgotten and tucked away into our subconscious mind.
+With supportive and compassionate care, psychedelics can even resurface suppressed memories about sexual abuse experiences that have been long forgotten and tucked away into our subconscious mind.

 As we share in integration circles at the visions we have seen and LISTEN to the many similar stories of others’ lives, we witness just how connected and kindered we all are by these experiences.